 She had no interest in politics and spent time with her friends or, if alone, reading romantic novels and watching films.
 Braun liked to wear make-up, smoke and sunbathe nude – all of which Hitler thoroughly disproved of but, surprisingly, lacked the assertiveness to stop.
 Albert Speer later described Braun at the Berchtesgaden as ‘silent and miserable’.

 But she remained devoted.
 In 1944 Braun wrote to Hitler, ‘From our first meeting I swore to follow you anywhere even unto death.’
 True to her word, in 1945 she joined Hitler in the bunker beneath the Reich Chancellery in Berlin and despite many opportunities to evacuate remained at his side.

 On 28 April 1945, Hitler finally married Braun.
 Joseph Goebbels and Martin Bormann stood as witnesses as the hastily-found registrar asked the marrying couple whether they were of pure Aryan descent and free of any hereditary diseases.
 The reception was brief and awkward.

-Forty hours later, with the Soviet Red Army only metres away, the couple committed suicide – Hitler by shooting himself through the temple.
+Forty hours after becoming husband and wife, with the Soviet Red Army only metres away, the couple committed suicide – Hitler by shooting himself through the temple.
 The pistol he used was the same as his niece had used almost 14 years before.
 Braun bit into a cyanide capsule.
 She was 33.